For applicants and attorneys.

-This page contains a substantial amount of information directed at ‘the non-specialist practitioner’ (eg. a trademark practitioner from outside Canada, or, Canadian lawyer who is not a trademark expert).
+This page contains a substantial amount of information directed at ‘the non-specialist practitioner’ (eg. a trademark practitioner from outside Canada).
 The key material is found below, with links to the more detailed information.
 If you cannot find what you are looking for please contact us.

 Of course, we are here to guide you step by step.
 This information is provided simply to give you background and understanding.